 However if we are required to transfer your data to a destination outside the European Economic Area ("EEA"), including to a jurisdiction where the level of protection afforded to personal data is not as high as that in the European Union we will do so in compliance with the GDPR.
 This may include, for example, transfers to partner agencies, IT service providers, peer reviewers, expert groups or programme evaluators etc. where such third parties are based outside the EEA.

 If we transfer personal data to such jurisdictions, we will ensure that appropriate measures are in place to allow us to comply with our obligations under applicable law in respect of such transfers.
-Such measures may include entering into ‘standard contractual clauses’ in the form approved by the European Commission or, in respect of transfers to the USA, ensuring that the transfer is covered by the EU-US Privacy Shield framework.
+Such measures may include entering into ‘standard contractual clauses’ in the form approved by the European Commission.
 If you would like to receive further details or a copy of the measures that we have taken in this regard, please contact us at DPO@mcib.ie

 How long do we keep your personal information for?